-Note: The compensation of products through the purchase of certificates is recognized until at least 31.12.2026.
+Note: The compensation of products through the purchase of certificates is for now recognized until 31.12.2025.

 2.11.1 Material Accounting

 The collection of Book&Claim soy quantities as well as credits purchased by the company itself in the balancing system must be carried out either via a continuous balancing system or for a fixed inventory period.